 - Home canned Green Beans simply taste better – no arguing there.

-***The below links are affiliate links and should you click through and purchase the item listed, I will receive a single digit percentage of your purchase.
-All proceeds go to support the work of this website.
+***This post may contain affiliate links which won’t change your price but will share some commission.
 10% is tithed.
 I include the links here so that you will have a good mental image of what you need to have.
 If you purchase a different brand or from another source – that is fine – I just want you to know what you will need.

 IMPORTANT WORD OF CAUTION

 Always use good reference material.
 The Ball Canning Book is considered the BIBLE of canning.
 I always have a copy of this open and reference it over and over while working.
 I would never ever start any canning job without having my Ball Book close at hand.
 The instructions I give here come from the Ball Book – because that is how I learned to can. ***CLICK THE PHOTO IF YOU WANT TO RUN OVER TO AMAZON TO LOOK AT IT***

 You will need the following items to successfully can summer green beans by the raw pack method.

 - Three large bowls for breaking beans***CLICK THE PHOTO IF YOU WANT TO RUN OVER TO AMAZON TO LOOK AT IT***

 - A sharp knife – for removing bad spots***CLICK THE PHOTO IF YOU WANT TO RUN OVER TO AMAZON TO LOOK AT IT***